To register a business name online in Nigeria is something that anyone who wants to start a reputable business must do.

 This ensures the legitimacy of the business entity as a legal and tax-registered operation.

-Furthermore, it ensures compliance with legal bookkeeping and accounting standards.
+It ensures compliance with legal bookkeeping and accounting standards.

 This proves that the company pays taxes, has adequate insurance, and reports income to the government.